 This standard defines the South Dakota Science and Technology Authority (SDSTA) facility access requirements.
-The requirements integrate processes from multiple departments to manage and control access to provide a safe and secure place for all personnel at the Sanford Underground Research Facility (SURF).
+The requirements integrate processes to manage and control access to provide a safe and secure place for all personnel at the Sanford Underground Research Facility (SURF).